fyne-io/fyne-x/README.md

 ### DisableableBinding

-A `DisableableBinding` creates a `Bool` data binding which accepts `Disableable` targets to control.
+A `DisableableBinding` creates a `Bool` data binding which accepts `Disableable` widgets to control.
-When the `bool` binding is changed, all targets `Enable` or `Disable` methods will be executed depending on the settings.
+When the `bool` binding is changed, all widgets `Enable` or `Disable` methods will be executed depending on the settings.

-The binding accepts targets when created with `NewDisableableBinding` or via the method `AddTargets`.
+The binding accepts widgets when created with `NewDisableableBinding` or via the method `AddWidgets`.
 The behaviour of the binding can be inverted, so true disables and false enables.
 This is done through method `Invert`.

-All targets are updated when either `AddTargets` or `Invert` is executed.
+All widgets are updated when either `AddWidgets` or `Invert` is executed.

 ## Data Validation